Generalized Random Forests using Fixed-Point Trees

 \section{Conclusion}

-Our results demonstrate that the fixed-point tree algorithm offers a substantial computational advantage over the gradient-based approach, particularly in large-dimensional settings where savings scale as $\cO(K^2)$, without compromising in accuracy.
-This highlights GRF-$\FPT$ as a powerful alternative for large-scaled estimation problems, particularly for problems where estimates of the target function must be learned from the data rather than observed directly.
-Future work may explore extensions to larger-scale problems and alternative function estimation tasks, such as unsupervised learning and structured prediction.
-Our findings position GRF-$\FPT$ as a scalable and robust alternative for practitioners seeking efficient localized estimation methods.
+Our results demonstrate that the $\FPT$ algorithm offers a substantial computational advantage over GRF-$\grad$ with comparable statistical accuracy, and highlights GRF-$\FPT$ as a powerful method for multi-dimensional estimation, particularly when estimates of the target function must be learned from the data rather than observed directly.
+Future work may explore extensions to larger-scale problems and alternative estimation tasks, as in unsupervised learning and structured prediction.
+Our findings position GRF-$\FPT$ as a scalable and robust alternative for practitioners seeking efficient localized estimation.